russelltg/weatherstation/lessons/lesson1.md

 # Lesson 1: Setting up the Arduino IDE and tour of the Arduino [~10 minutes]

-In order to install arduino code onto an arduino, you need the Arduino IDE (Integrated Development Environment), which allows you to program arduino applications and install them onto arduios.
+In order to install arduino code onto an arduino, you need the Arduino IDE (Integrated Development Environment), which allows you to program arduino applications and install them onto arduino.
 Installer packages can be found on the [arduino site](https://www.arduino.cc/en/Main/Software#download).

-Next, plug in the arudino to the computer that the Arduino IDE was installed on.
-Lights should come up on the aruduino, indicating that it has power.
+Next, plug in the arduino to the computer that the Arduino IDE was installed on.
+Lights should come up on the arduino, indicating that it has power.

 Next, start the IDE, it should look like this:

 ![Basic IDE](images/IDE.png)